opentok/opentok-rtc/README.md

 The default config JSON file location is config/config.json.
 This path can be overwritten by setting the `DEFAULT_JSON_CONFIG_PATH` environment variable.

-### OpenTok configuration
+### Vonage Video API configuration

-The required configuration settings for the OpenTok API key and secret are described in the [basic configuration](#basic-configuration) section, earlier in this README.
+The required configuration settings for the Vonage Video application and private key are described in the [basic configuration](#basic-configuration) section, earlier in this README.

-There are other OpenTok configuration settings (each of which are optional):
+There are other Vonage Video API configuration settings (each of which are optional):

 * **Publisher resolution** -- You can set the desired resolution of published video.
   The config.json setting is `OpenTok.publisherResolution`.
 The environment variable